-4.1 Engaging customers, consumers and other stakeholders
+4.2 Engaging customers, consumers and other stakeholders

-As part of this price control review, we are placing more importance on SONI engagement with customers, consumers and other stakeholders.
+As part of this price control review, we are placing more importance on SONI to continuously improve its engagement with customers, consumers and other stakeholders.
 Having trust in SONI's ability to deliver a high quality plan is also, in part, determined by the effectiveness of its stakeholder engagement.